Strawberry Lemonade Recipe (All Natural)

 - 5 cups water

-- 1 pound strawberries cleaned and stems removed
+- 1 lb. fresh strawberries (cleaned and stems removed)

 - 1 cup lemon juice